 - An increasingly cynical outlook on life and work

-Doctors and teachers are among those professionals who are most commonly experience work-related stress, leading to being diagnosed with burnout.
-However, experiencing work-related stress, becoming burned out and feeling overwhelmed to the point of ill-health by the demands of one’s occupation or work environment can happen to any employee, in any job, and at any stage of professional life.
+Doctors and teachers are among the types of employees who are most commonly experience work-related stress, leading to being diagnosed with burnout.
+However, experiencing work-related stress, becoming burned out and feeling overwhelmed to the point of ill-health due to the demands of one’s job or work environment can happen to any employee, in any job, and at any stage of professional life.

 Recognizing the signs of burnout